rlosio/cscanner/docs/index.md

 java -jar cscanner.jar your-config-file.yaml
 ```

 Make sure you have at least Java 8 to run this application.
+Note that you can use the `-h` or `--help` option to get a
+full list of possible filtering and output options.

 ## Configuring